BBBase-EHeresy/PPPub/docs/forces_of_good/the_iron_hills.md

 • Magical Powers may be directed at the Dwarves individually, in which case they will Resist and be affected individually with no impact on each other.

 • In combat, the Chariot is very unusual in that a Duel can effectively have multiple models on both sides of the Fight.
-When making a Duel roll, make sure to roll each Dwarf’s attacks separately for the purpose of using Might points.
+When making a Duel roll, make sure to roll each Dwarf's attacks separately for the purpose of using Might points.
 Additionally, each Dwarf may decide to use Special Strikes.
 If Kili or Fili use the Feint Special Strike, then the Fight values of all of the crew and the Chariot itself will be reduced by D3.
 If Kili or Fili use the Stab Special Strike, then only they will be affected.
 If Dwalin uses the Piercing Strike Special Strike then only his Strength and Defence will be affected.

 • This version of the Chariot counts as four models for the purpose of working out Break points.